jransome/peanut-butter/README.md

 * that a given array includes something
 * that a given object is a type of something

+To run tests open PeanutRunner in a web browser.

 ## Example tests
 The following is also included in src/greeter-spec.js